Help understand the trends and patterns of bird window collisions in the Madison, Wisconsin area

 TIME FRAME: Spring survey periods runs mid-April-June 1.
 Fall survey periods run mid-September-November 1.
 Surveys are done weekly in the mornings before 9:30am.
 Volunteers will select which day(s) and building group(s) they’d like to survey, and survey once-per-week on that day during the survey period.

 TRAINING: Volunteers will receive online training and resources for completing the surveys and handling injured or killed birds.
 No expertise in bird ID or handling is required!
-Our trainings are held online.
+Training involves watching a series of short videos that describe the problem, the protocol, data submission, the results so far, and how to handle birds you find.

 SURVEY PROCESS: Bird Collision Corps participants will look for birds on the ground and in the vegetation around their assigned buildings that have been killed or stunned by impact with the building.
 Surveys take between 30-90 minutes.
-Data are recorded through the free smartphone app, iNaturalist.
+Data are recorded through an online form.

 Data collected through this program will be analyzed and shared with the site facilities community, researchers, and the general public in an effort to make Madison a more bird-friendly place and advance our broader knowledge of causes and solutions to the window strike problem.